 If you’re anything like most, you probably dread cleaning your oven.
+Especially me right now since my oven needs repair.
+Appliance repair or oven repair, is amazing, although it is not in my budget right now.
+So, lets get back into the dreaded cleaning.
 There are few things harder to get sparkling, and even the thought of trying might give you a headache.
 A headache which, ironically, will get a whole lot worse when you do get down to this.

 That’s thanks to the heavy chemicals most of us use in the hopes that it makes this job more manageable.
 Industrial strength oven cleaners are easy enough to pick up at your local store and, for many, they seem like the only option.
 The trouble is that, as the skull and crossbones on the back suggests, these chemicals aren’t the best.